Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/xxbiff/readme.Biff.english.txt

 https://forums.beamdog.com/discussion/74335/project-infinity-public-beta/p1

 The contents of this mod is based on my SoD Modding Tutorials:
-Modding Tutorial Part 1: Automatic Transition of NPCs into SoD and between Camps in SoD: https://gibberlings3.github.io/modding-resources/Tutorial_NPCMoveCampsSoD.html
+Modding Tutorial Part 1: Automatic Transition of NPCs into SoD and between Camps in SoD, version 8: https://gibberlings3.github.io/modding-resources/Tutorial_NPCMoveCampsSoD.html

-Modding Tutorial Part 2: Make Your NPC Comment and Move Along at the End of SoD: https://gibberlings3.github.io/modding-resources/Tutorial_NPC_SoDGameEnd.html
+Modding Tutorial Part 2: Make Your NPC Comment and Move Along at the End of SoD, version 5: https://gibberlings3.github.io/modding-resources/Tutorial_NPC_SoDGameEnd.html

-Modding Tutorial Part 4: How to Script the SoD Banter System for Your NPC: https://gibberlings3.github.io/modding-resources/Tutorial_SoDBanterSystem.html
+Modding Tutorial Part 4: How to Script the SoD Banter System for Your NPC, version 2: https://gibberlings3.github.io/modding-resources/Tutorial_SoDBanterSystem.html

+The mod is not fully traify-ed yet, meaning that all texts for Biff's actual ingame dialogues and comments via scripts are still inside the d- and baf-files, which so far make translations impossible.
+For tutorial on how to work with d/tra pairs please refer to Kulyok's NPC Tutorial 1-day mod NPC "Branwen" at Poscket Plane Group: https://www.pocketplane.net/one-day-npcs/

 INSTALLATION

-Really?
-OK, if you read this for info, this is what I usually put into my readmes concerning installation:
+This mod is not meant to be played.
+It's a serious tutorial mod package, but Biff's dialogues are meant tongue-in-cheek and are rather 4th wall breaking.
+If you read this for info, this is what I usually put into my readmes concerning installation.
+Biff would be honored, though.

 SoD:
 If you use SoD from GOG or Steam, you need to prepare your game with either modmerge before installing any mods: